idameitil/sdpl-utilizing-gts/README.md

 `data/wzy/blast/unique-hits.csv` is a csv file containing taxids along with other info.
 It also includes identical sequences and therefore has more lines than `data/wzy/blast/unique-hits.tsv`.

-`sed 's/ >.*$//' data/wzy/blast/unique-hits.fasta > data/wzy/blast/unique-hits-short-headers.fasta`
+To generate fasta with short headers, run: `sed 's/ >.*$//' data/wzy/blast/unique-hits.fasta > data/wzy/blast/unique-hits-short-headers.fasta`

 ### Make nodes file
-Run `python3 src/data-collection-and-preprocessing/make-nodes-file.py`.
+Run `python src/data-collection-and-preprocessing/make-nodes-file.py`.

 This will generate the file `data/wzy/seeds-and-hits.tsv`.